-SLOPE models $m$ having only positive components can be interpreted as an ordered partition of $[p]$, where the the smallest and largest element of this partition is the set $\{j : m_j = 1\}$ and the set $\{j : m_j = \|m\|_\infty\}$, respectively.
+SLOPE patterns $m$ having only positive components can be interpreted as an ordered partition of $[p]$, where the the smallest and largest element of this partition is the set $\{j : m_j = 1\}$ and the set $\{j : m_j = \|m\|_\infty\}$, respectively.
 It is well known that there is a one-to-one relationship between the elements of an ordered partition and the faces of the permutahedron \citep[see e.g.][]{MaesKappen92,Simion97,Ziegler12}.
-Instigated by this, we show in Theorem~\ref{thm:slope-model} that this result can, indeed, be extended to a one-to-one relationship between all SLOPE models and the non-empty faces of the sign permutahedron, which we denote by $\mF_0(P_w^\pm)$.
+Instigated by this, we show in Theorem~\ref{thm:SLOPE-pattern} that this result can, indeed, be extended to a one-to-one relationship between all SLOPE patterns and the non-empty faces of the signed permutahedron, which we denote by $\mF_0(P_w^\pm)$.